 Click here for more information on the Healthstyles Radio station (WBAI-NY 99.5 FM).

 To learn more about the CHMP, please visit their website.

 Envision Health: Film & New Media Series

 The HPEC is a proud co-sponsor of CHMP's Envision Health: Film & New Media Series, an interdisciplinary initiative that brings together health, film and new media for community engagement.
-Envision Health links filmmaking to social change by leveraging the power of media to engage a diverse group of people and communities in NYC in crucial conversations that can advance the health of the public and healthy public policies.
+Envision Health links filmmaking to social change by leveraging the power of media to engage diverse people and communities from NYC in crucial conversations about the advancement and promotion of public health and healthy public policies.
 For upcoming and past events and screenings please click here.

 Johnson & Johnson's Campaign for Nursing's Future with Dr. Donna Nickitas

 The HPEC is happy to be working with Dr. Donna Nickitas and Johnson & Johnson's Campaign for Nursing's Future.

 Keep on the lookout for the Nurse Educator: Narratives by Nurses film series which will be available for online viewing soon!